Strategic Plan 2012-2015

 Advisory Board Structure:

 The advisory board works to advance the mission of the Institute and the goals described in this plan.
-The focus of the board is on doing the fiduciary, strategic and generative work that ensures INER programs are performing optimally, adequately funded, have community impact, and are responsive to the evolving needs of nonprofit and philanthropic organizations.
-Each advisor works to enhance the visibility and reputation of INER in the greater community.
+The focus of the board is on doing the fiduciary, strategic and generative work that ensures Nonprofit Institute programs are performing optimally, adequately funded, have community impact, and are responsive to the evolving needs of nonprofit and philanthropic organizations.
+Each advisor works to enhance the visibility and reputation of the Nonprofit Institute in the greater community.

 The board consists of approximately 18 members, three of whom will be student representatives (one from each master’s cohort and one representing the Nonprofit doctoral students).
 Each board member is asked to annually attend 2 meetings of the full body, participate in an annual retreat, serve on a working committee, and participate in the portfolio review process (student representatives are asked to exempt themselves from the latter).
-Board meetings for the 2012-2013 academic year will be held in the months of March, June/July with a Sept.
-Retreat.
+Board meetings for the 2013-2014 academic year will be held in the months of March and June with a September Retreat.

 - Executive Committee: This committee meets on a monthly basis to review the on-going work of the Institute.